hoangduytran/blender-manual/manual/addons/rigging/rigify/rig_features.rst

    to its 'hidden' position.

 End Twist Estimate :guilabel:`Optional`
-   In the *Direct Tip Control* mode the twist at the end of the tentacle is deduced from the orientation of the tip control.
-However, for technical reasons, that is only possible within the 180 degrees range of neutral.
+   In the *Direct Tip Control* mode the twist at the end of the tentacle is deduced from the free form orientation of the tip control, rather than using a separate twist control with constrained Euler rotation.
+However, for technical reasons, that can only give values within the 180 degrees range of neutral.

    A long tentacle can accept more twist than 180 degrees, so a workaround is necessary.
-This property allows specifying an approximate estimate of the twist value, and the rig then applies the automatic correction within 180 degrees of this value.
+This property allows specifying an approximate estimate of the twist value (effectively shifting the neutral position), and the rig then applies the automatic correction within 180 degrees of this value.

 IK-FK, IK<->FK Snapping :guilabel:`Optional`
    If the FK controls are enabled, these provide standard IK-FK switching and snapping.